PaddlePaddle/PaddleSpeech/README.md

 ## Tutorials

-Normally, [Speech SoTA](https://paperswithcode.com/area/speech) gives you an overview about the hot academic topics in speech.
+Normally, [Speech SoTA](https://paperswithcode.com/area/speech) gives you an overview of the hot academic topics in speech.
 If you want to focus on the two tasks in PaddleSpeech, you will find the following guidelines are helpful to grasp the core ideas.

 The original ASR module is based on [Baidu's DeepSpeech](https://arxiv.org/abs/1412.5567) which is an independent product named [DeepSpeech](https://deepspeech.readthedocs.io).
 However, the toolkit aligns almost all the SoTA modules in the pipeline.
 Specifically, these modules are